Configuration

 Augmentation Settings

-Augmentation techniques are essential for improving the robustness and performance of YOLO models by introducing variability into the training data, helping the model generalize better to unseen data.
-The following table outlines the purpose and effect of each augmentation argument:
+Data augmentation techniques are essential for improving YOLO model robustness and performance by introducing variability into the training data, helping the model generalize better to unseen data.
+The following table outlines each augmentation argument's purpose and effect:

 Argument | Type | Default | Range | Description |